Social Icons

 Directed by Domee Shi

 I like the animation and voice casting.
-This development shows us a child trying to please a parent because she believes all her mothers hopes and dreams are placed on her.
-Then there is the mother trying to make sure her daughter never strays by micromanaging her life to the last detail.
+This development shows us a child trying to please a parent because she believes all her mother's hopes and dreams are placed on her.
+Then there is the mother, trying to make sure her daughter never strays by micromanaging her life to the last detail.

 The strong plot with its emotions may be too much for kids to follow.
-Also, the actions of the Mei and her crew may not be something you want your children to emulate.
+Also, the actions of Mei and her crew may not be something you want your children to emulate.

 Encanto had us by the horns in 2021, dragging us by the lips into 2022 because we don’t talk about Bruno.